-V. The Commission's Response to the Critiques
+The Commission's Response to the Critiques20

-Because there was so little criticism of the commission's estimates of substitution bias, it is perhaps worth noting that research by Shapiro and Wilcox (1996) suggests that the bias could have been a tenth of a percent or so higher than the estimate in our report, which was based heavily on BLS research.21 The BLS response to our recommendations about lower-level substitution bias pointed out that, while the degree of substitution between some goods like white shirts and blue shirts may be very high, that between other goods like particular types of pharmaceuticals may be very low (Abraham et al. [1998]).
+Because there was so little criticism of the Commission's estimates of substitution bias, it is perhaps worth noting that research by Shapiro and Wilcox (1996) suggests that the bias could have been a tenth of a percent or so higher than the estimate in our report, which was based heavily on BLS research.21 The BLS response to our recommendations about lower-level substitution bias pointed out that, while the degree of substitution between some goods like white shirts and blue shirts may be very high, that between other goods like particular types of pharmaceutals may be very low (Abraham et al., p.
+32).
 However, pharmaceuticals are the exception, not the rule, and within the vast majority of the 207 strata there is ample latitude for substitution, whether we are talking about types of food, shelter, apparel, cars, tires, appliances, entertainment, or personal care items.
-After all, medical care goods and services other than pharmaceuticals comprise only 6.3 percent of the upper-level weight in the CPI, and pharmaceuticals only 1.2 percent.
-If anything, the unitary elasticity of substitution embodied in the commission's recommendation of geometric weights at the lower level probably understates the extent of substitutability within the majority of the strata.
+After all, medical care goods and services other than pharmaceuticals only 1.2 percent.
+If anything, the unitary elasticity of substitution embodied in the Commission's recommendation of geometric weights at the lower level probably understates the extent of substitutability within the majority of the strata.

-Before turning to quality change, there is another issue that may cause the commission's estimate to understate the overall bias yet was omitted from its quantitative bias estimates.
+Before turning to quality change, there is another issue which may cause the Commission's estimate to understate the overall bias yet was omitted from its quantiative bias estimates.
 In addition to outlet substitution bias, there are additional types of discounts that may be missed with current BLS collection techniques.
 As the report pointed out, virtually all of BLS price quotations are collected on weekdays, thus missing frequent weekend sales.
-From discussions with BLS officials, I emerged unconvinced that the CPI makes adequate allowance for discounts at food stores and other outlets enjoyed by shoppers possessing frequent shopper discount cards.
+From discussions with BLS officials, I emerged unconvinced that the CPI makes adequate allowance for discounts at food stores and other outlets enjoyed by shoppers possessing frequent shopper discount cards.22 Other more subtle forms of discounting made available to frequent customers may be invisible to CPI field agents.23 Finally, it is clear that the CPI for air travel is overstated by the failure to place a value on frequent-flyer award travel, which amounts to a discount on the tickets which were originally paid for in order to earn the miles for the subsequent free ticket.

-20. This chapter combines sections of the jointly authored paper by commission members (Boskin et al. [1998]) with my own further observations.
+^{20.} This section combines sections of the jointly authored paper by commission members (Boskin et al. 1998) with my own further observations.

-21. Many of the best studies of substitution bias have been done by BLS researchers (see, e.g., Aizcorbe and Jackman [1993]).
-The studies from systems of demand equations at high levels of aggregation generally also come to an estimate of 0.2 to 0.25 percentage point on both U.S. data and data from other countries.
+^{21.} Many of the best studies of substitution bias have been done by BLS researchers (see, e.g., Aizcorbe and Jackman, 1993).
+The studies from systems of demand equations at high levels of aggregation generally also come to an estimate of 0.2 to 0.25 on both U.S. data and data from other countries.
 See Greenlees (1997) for further elaboration of the BLS research.